-Site 102.3125 "Petitioner" means
+Site 102.34 "Petitioner" means

-- (a) For a petition as defined in Site 102.3024(a), "petitioner" as defined in RSA 162-H:2, XI, namely, "a person filing a petition meeting any of the following conditions: - (a1) A petition endorsed by 100 or more registered voters in the host community or host communities: - (b2) A petition endorsed by 100 or more registered voters from abutting communities; - (c3) A petition endorsed by the governing body of a host community or 2 or more governing bodies of abutting communities; or
+- (a) For a petition as defined in Site 102.33(a), "petitioner" as defined in RSA 162-H:2, XI, namely, "a person filing a petition meeting any of the following conditions: - (a) A petition endorsed by 100 or more registered voters in the host community or host communities;

-- (d4) A petition filed by the potential applicant;" - (b) For a petition as defined in Site 102.3024(b), a person who files a petition for intervention pursuant to RSA 541-A:32; or - (c) For a petition as defined in Site 102.3024(c), a person who files the petition with the committee. - Site 102.3226 "Photosimulations" means computer-enhanced images generated using professionally accepted software that illustrate the visible effects anticipated from a proposed facility. - Site 102.3327 "Presiding officer" means "presiding officer" as defined in RSA 541-A:1, XIV, namely, "that individual to whom the agency has delegated the authority to preside over a proceeding, if any; otherwise, it shall mean the head of the agency." - Site 102.3428 "Proof by a preponderance of the evidence" means that what is sought to be proved is determined to be more probable than not. - Site 102.3529 "Public information hearing" means a hearing scheduled pursuant to RSA 162-H:10, I-c where the applicant presents information to the site evaluation committee and other agencies that have permitting or other regulatory authority over the subject matter and to the public about the proposed facility. - Site $102.3\underline{60}$ "Public information session" means a public meeting held before or after the filing of an application at which the applicant presents information to the public regarding the proposed facility, as provided for in RSA 162-H:10, I and I-a. - Site 102.31 "Public utility" means any electric utility engaged in the production, distribution, sale, delivery or furnishing of electricity, including municipalities, cooperatives, regulated electric companies, agencies or any combination thereof. - Site 102.372 "Rare natural community" means a natural community ranked by the New Hampshire Nnatural heritage beareau as S1 (critically imperiled), S2 (imperiled), or S3 (very rare and local). - Site 102.383 "Rare plant" means any species included on the most recent version of the "Rare Plant List for New Hampshire" maintained by the New Hampshire nNatural hHeritage bBureau. - Site 102.394 "Renewable energy facility" means "renewable energy facility" as defined in RSA 162-H:2, XII, namely, "electric generating station equipment and associated facilities designed for, or capable of, operation at a nameplate capacity of greater than 30 megawatts and powered by wind energy, geothermal energy, hydrogen derived from biomass fuels or methane gas, ocean thermal, wave, current, or tidal energy, methane gas, biomass technologies, solar technologies, or hydroelectric energy.
-"Renewable energy facility" shall also include electric generating station equipment and associated facilities of 30 megawatts or less nameplate capacity but at least 5 megawatts which the committee determines requires a certificate, consistent with the findings and purposes set forth in RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI."
+- (b) A petition endorsed by 100 or more registered voters from abutting communities; - (c) A petition endorsed by the governing body of a host community or 2 or more governing bodies of abutting communities; or - (d) A petition filed by the potential applicant;" - (b) For a petition as defined in Site 102.33(b), a person who files a petition for intervention pursuant to RSA 541-A:32; or - (c) For a petition as defined in Site 102.33(c), a person who files the petition with the committee. - Site 102.35 "Photosimulations" means computer-enhanced images generated using professionally accepted software that illustrate the visible effects anticipated from a proposed facility. - Site 102.36 "Presiding officer" means "presiding officer" as defined in RSA 541-A:1, XIV, namely, "that individual to whom the agency has delegated the authority to preside over a proceeding, if any; otherwise, it shall mean the head of the agency." - Site 102.37 "Proof by a preponderance of the evidence" means that what is sought to be proved is determined to be more probable than not. - Site 102.38 "Public information hearing" means a hearing scheduled pursuant to RSA 162-H:10, I-c where the applicant presents information to the committee and other agencies that have permitting or other regulatory authority over the subject matter and to the public about the proposed facility. - Site 102.39 "Public information session" means a public meeting held before or after the filing of an application at which the applicant presents information to the public regarding the proposed facility, as provided for in RSA 162-H:10, I and I-a. - Site 102.40 "Rare natural community" means a natural community ranked by the natural heritage bureau as S1 (critically imperiled), S2 (imperiled), or S3 (very rare and local). - Site 102.41 "Rare plant" means any species included on the most recent version of the "Rare Plant List for New Hampshire" maintained by the natural heritage bureau. - Site 102.42 "Renewable energy facility" means "renewable energy facility" as defined in RSA 162-H:2, XII, namely, "electric generating station equipment and associated facilities designed for, or capable of, operation at a nameplate capacity of greater than 30 megawatts and powered by wind energy, geothermal energy, hydrogen derived from biomass fuels or methane gas, ocean thermal, wave, current, or tidal energy, methane gas, biomass technologies, solar technologies, or hydroelectric energy.
+"Renewable energy facility" shall also include electric generating station equipment and associated facilities of 30 megawatts or less nameplate capacity but at least 5 megawatts which the committee determines requires a certificate, consistent with the findings and purposes set forth in RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI." - Site 102.43 "Rural area" means any geographic area in the State of New Hampshire that is not included within an urbanized area or an urban cluster.